Monster Mash

 Rated- PG (Now that's more like it.)

 Note: This storyline relies on the old "monster under the bed" legend.
 Brian(Fred Savage), his little brother Eric (Ben Savage, yes they really are brothers) and their parents move to a new town and Brian is instantly thrown into a world of loneliness.
 That is until he makes very special friends with a Ronald McDonald wanna be of a monster named Maurice (Howie Mandel).
 This happens when Maurice scares Eric and Brian offers to trade rooms with him.
 At first Brian doesn't believe a word of it, but once the lights go out all hell breaks loose.
-Brian decides to go for a second night and we discover that the monsters' weakness in this incarnation is bright light especially sun light (ala Gremlins).Brian decides to save Maurice's life from the sun the second morning and in return Maurice takes Brian into a subterrainian world of magic and fun were there are no adults and no rules.
+Brian decides to go for a second night and we discover that the monsters' weakness in this incarnation is bright light especially sun light (ala Gremlins).Brian decides to save Maurice's life from the sun the second morning and in return Maurice takes Brian into a subterranean world of magic and fun were there are no adults and no rules.
 It's a dream come true for Brian until he realizes that he too is becoming a little monster (in this story all monsters were once children).
-Later Eric is kidnapped by a large monster named Snick the lackey of the real villian Boy in order to lure Brian into his room in the monster world to become his successor.
-Brian, Maurice and their two new human friends must defeat Boy and Snick, rescue Eric and return to the human world or risk becoming little monters forever.
+Later Eric is kidnapped by a large monster named Snick the lackey of the real villain Boy in order to lure Brian into his room in the monster world to become his successor.
+Brian, Maurice and their two new human friends must defeat Boy and Snick, rescue Eric and return to the human world or risk becoming little monsters forever.
 This is a funny and heart warming film that I highly recommend for the whole family.
 Score: 9.5

 3. Aaahh!!!
 Real Monsters